BenjiJackson1/startup/notes.md

 ## 7. Midterm Preparation

 - Come back to: promise
+- Link element:
+  - The primary use of the link element is to link external CSS stylesheets to an HTML document.
+This allows you to apply styles defined in the CSS file to your HTML elements.
+  - Rel Attribute: The rel attribute specifies the relationship between the current document and the linked resource.
+For stylesheets, the value is typically "stylesheet".
 - To declare the document type as HTML, you use the <!DOCTYPE html> declaration at the very beginning of your HTML document.
+- Div:
+ - The div tag in HTML is a container element that is used to group together other HTML elements.
+It is a block-level element, meaning it starts on a new line and takes up the full width available by default.
+By wrapping elements in a div, you can apply CSS styles to the entire group.
+For example, you can set a background color, padding, margin, or other styles to the <div>, affecting all child elements inside it.
+- Padding:
+  - Padding is the space between the content of an element and its border.
+It creates an internal buffer within the element itself.
+  - Padding is applied inside the element, affecting the space surrounding the content (text, images, etc.) but within the element's border.
+  - The padding area inherits the background color of the element.
+If the element has a background color, it will extend into the padding area.
+  - Increasing padding increases the overall size of the element because it adds space within the border.
+- Margin:
+  - Margin is the space outside an element's border.
+It creates a buffer between the element and other surrounding elements.
+  - Margin is applied outside the element, affecting the space between it and other elements or the edge of the container.
+  - The margin area is always transparent.
+It does not inherit the background color of the element.
+  - Increasing the margin does not change the size of the element itself; it simply adds space around it.
 - HTML opening tags:
   - paragrah: "p"
   - ordered list: "ol"